intbio/Hi-C_analysis_examples/README.md

 ```

 # HiGlass Visualisation
+in a terminal, on the newton.bioeng, in the genomics environment:
 ```
 cp <your .mcool file> /home/_shared/higlass/hg-tmp #copy your cooler to the HiGlass working directory, note -- only multiresolutional files can be viewd with the HiGlass
 COOLER=<your .mcool file>